ufal/npfl129/labs/faq.md

   where you merge it with the course repository, is probably a good idea.
   However, please keep the cloned repository with your solutions **private**.

-- _On Github, do not create a **public** fork with your solutions_
+- _On GitHub, do not create a **public** fork with your solutions_

-  If you keep your solutions in a Github repository, please do not create a clone of the repository by using the Fork button – this way, the cloned repository would be **public**.
+  If you keep your solutions in a GitHub repository, please do not create a clone of the repository by using the Fork button – this way, the cloned repository would be **public**.

-  Of course, if you just want to create a pull request, Github requires a public fork and that is fine – just do not store your solutions in it.
+  Of course, if you just want to create a pull request, GitHub requires a public fork and that is fine – just do not store your solutions in it.

 - _How to clone the course repository?_